weixin/node-lwip/README.md

 0. Extra caution is required when using this method in batch mode, as the dimensions of the image may change by the time this operation is called.

+#### Set metadata

+Set the metadata in an image.
+This is currently only supported for PNG files.
+Sets a tEXt chunk with the key `lwip_data` and comment as the given string.
+If called with a `null` parameter, removes existing metadata from the image, if present.

+`image.setMetadata(metadata)`

+0. `metadata {String}`: a string of arbitrary length, or null.

 ### Getters

 #### Width